Healthcare Provider/Provider & Provider/Payer (Reimbursement) Disputes

 In 1980, Congress passed legislation that made Medicare the “secondary payer” to certain primary plans in an effort to shift costs from Medicare to the appropriate private sources of payment.
 The MSP provisions have protected Medicare Trust Funds by ensuring that Medicare does not pay for items and services that certain health insurance or coverage is primarily responsible for paying.
 The MSP provisions apply to situations when Medicare is not the beneficiary’s primary health insurance coverage.
 The Medicare statute and regulations require that all entities that bill Medicare for items or services rendered to beneficiaries must determine whether Medicare is the primary payer for those items or services.

 “Primary payers” are those that have the first responsibility for paying a claim.
 Medicare remains the primary payer for beneficiaries who are not covered by other types of health insurance or coverage.
 Medicare is also the primary payer in certain instances, provided several conditions are met.
 CMS develops Conditions of Participation (“CoPs”) and Conditions for Coverage (“CfCs”) that healthcare organizations must meet in order to begin and continue participating in the Medicare and Medicaid programs.
 These health and safety standards are the foundation for improving quality and protecting the health and safety of beneficiaries.
+They are a core set of patient health and safety requirements that often represent congressional prerogatives and/or the informed judgment of public health and other policy experts.
 CMS also ensures that the standards of accrediting organizations recognized by CMS (through a process called “deeming”) meet or exceed the Medicare standards set forth in the CoPs/CfCs.

 When there is more than one payer potentially responsible to pay a claim, coordination of benefits (“CoB”) rules decide which one pays first.
 The “primary payer” pays what it owes on patient bills first, and then sends the rest to the “secondary payer” to pay.
 In some cases, there may also be a third or “tertiary” payer.
 The insurance that pays first (the primary payer) pays up to the limits of its coverage.
 The one that pays second (the secondary payer) only pays if there are costs the primary insurer did not cover.
 The secondary payer (which may be Medicare) may not pay all the uncovered costs.
 If the insurance company does not pay the claim promptly (usually within 120 days), a provider may bill Medicare.
 Medicare may then make a “conditional” payment to pay the bill, but will seek to recover any payments the primary payer should have made.